 Raio Palace, Misericórdia de Braga interpretation centre

 The centre will show the spoils of Santa Casa in its different areas: painting, sculpture, furniture, hospital equipment, vestments, ecclesiastical implements and textiles.
-Opening in the summer of 2015.
+Open since 2015.
+Free entrance.

 In terms of architecture, the conceptual strategy proposed restoring the structural, spatial and artistic characteristics of the palace.

 In order to do so, elements of the building, which had survived

 the successive interventions in the palace were reinstated and preserved.
 Where this was not possible, modern building solutions were employed, but these always respected the spirit of the original design, demolishing all partition walls ad- ded over the years.